What Is a Minimum Viable Product (MVP)?

 • Should you pivot?

-• Are your core features solving your customers' problems?
+• Are you solving your customers' problems?

 • What market should you focus on?